ETCCooperative/docs-ethercluster/docs/cluster-design.md

 ## Namespace

 We first need to define a namespace for our ethercluster.
-Namespaces in Kubernetes allow us to assign the a name for specific projects we are working on inside Kubernetes.
+Namespaces in Kubernetes allow us to assign a name for specific projects we are working on inside Kubernetes.
 It's useful if you want to organize your cluster between `dev` and `prod` namespaces for example.

 Here, we will just be using it for `ethercluster` to make it easier to see everything.